-After you have created your Domain(s), it is now possible to add Intents to the Domain.
-You have to add at least two Intents for the NLU to work.
+After you have created your Domain(s), it will be possible to add Intents to the Domain.
+You must add at least two Intents for the AI to work.
 If you hover your mouse over the Domain folder, you will see a small plus sign.
-Click on this and an Intent will be added.
-You can name and rename this as you wish.
+Click on this, and an Intent will be added.
+You can name and rename these Intents as you wish.

 Creating Example Sentences

-For each Intent you will have to provide a number of Example Sentences.
-To create an Example Sentence, you will need to hover over your Intent, and you will see a small plus sign.
-Click this and insert your sentence.
-Please remember, you should at least have 30 Example Sentences for each Intent.
+For each Intent, you will have to provide a number of Example Sentences.
+To create an Example Sentence, you will need to hover over your Intent, and a small plus sign will appear.
+Click this and insert your Example Sentence.
+Please keep in mind that you should at least have 30 Example Sentences for each Intent.

-- There are any Intents that you've failed to cover with your initial Intent definitions.
+- there are any Intents that you've failed to cover with your initial Intent definitions, and/or

-When your initial tests are over, add any missing Intents and Example Sentences to your data and retrain your bot.
-If you find the performance of the NLU system unsatisfactory, iterate this step until you reach the desired result.
-For complex use cases, the NLU system might require hundreds of Example Sentences for each Intent to reach a satisfactory performance.
+When your initial tests are over, add any missing Intents and Example Sentences to your data, then retrain your bot.
+If you find the performance of the AI system unsatisfactory, repeat this step until you reach the desired result.
+For complex use cases, the AI system might require hundreds of Example Sentences for each Intent to reach a satisfactory performance.

-To be able to use your work from the NLU Training Dashboard, you will have to insert the Intents into connections.
-The Intents can both be inserted in a module’s local connections, but also in Global Connections.
-Please be aware that to be able to insert the Intents, you will have to activate their state and train your bot with the Intents in the NLU Training Dashboard.
+To be able to use your work from the AI Manager, you will have to insert the Intents into Connections.
+The Intents can be inserted in both local Module Connections and Global Connections.
+Please be aware that prior to inserting the Intents, you will have to activate their state and train your bot in the AI Manager.